ArgentStonecutter/keyboards/layouts/yr6095/README.md

 Since it really only supports Minila and Tsangan it's not really all that universal. :(

+Note: These universal hotswap boards have no backlights.
+With the trwisty little maze of extra sockets they have no room for LEDs.

 Parts list:

 * Y&R 6095 PCB and PC plate https://www.aliexpress.us/item/3256804503651503.html